WHY I Serve

 Our entire democratic process is based on the idea that each person should get a vote and that vote should count equally to another person's.
 A huge part of this concept is drawing voting districts fairly.

 Following the 2020 Census, it will be necessary for state legislatures all over the nation to redraw the district boundaries for federal and state elections.
-Gerrymandering is when one party re-draws district lines to where they are packing their voters into contested districts and breaking up their opponent's voters in order to dilute their votes.
+The illegal practice of gerrymandering occurs when the majority party draws district lines that unfairly benefit themselves, without due regard for contiguous communities, natural boundaries and city/county lines.

 Guns do not belong on school campuses, except in the hands of professionally trained security personnel.
 Investing in greater security, technology and community engagement will do more to curb violence in schools than arming students or faculty.
 The increased availability and presence of guns dramatically increases the amount of injuries and deaths for everyone, not just criminals.
 It is essential — for the protection of all — that those who carry weapons inside of our public institutions meet a higher standard of competency than the current concealed carry licensing laws in Georgia require, which merely entails fingerprinting and a background check, as opposed to other states which require training, safety and proper storage education.